Our 20 Favorite Hikes in Washington State

-Despite growing up in the Seattle area, I (Matt here!) had never really explored the hiking trails in Washington State until relatively recently.
+Despite growing up in the Seattle area, I (Matt here!) had never really explored the hiking trails in the state I grew up in until relatively recently.

 By the time I was into hiking, which is all thanks to Alysha who was essentially born with a backpack on, I had moved down to California with an eye on making a triumphant return to the Pacific Northwest at some point.

-Which finally happened recently when we (FINALLY) settled down in Portland, Oregon, which has surprisingly good access to many of our favorite hikes in the state, like the ones around Mount Rainier and Mount St. Helens.
+Which finally happened recently when we settled down in Portland, Oregon, which has surprisingly good access to many of our favorite hikes in the state, like the ones around Mount Rainier and in the Columbia River Gorge.

 In this guide, we’ll take you through our favorite hikes in the great state of Washington.